sbmkvp/footfall_from_wifi_sensors/review/response.md

 Very few details were provided regarding the parameter setting of these analyses.

+> Thank you.
+The reference to clustering has been amended.
+The
+> specifics of the thresholds used have been included, and the techniques
+> justified in more detail.

 3. P6 l30-31, in the phone shop example, the authors mentioned that it is possible to identify background noise based on a sharp rise of the request number; however, this will also eliminate the regular pedestrian flow in that shop and cause additional inaccuracy.
 Please clarify.

+> Thank you.
+Clarified in the revised version.
+It is know with preliminary
+> investigation that the received signal strength indicator decreases with
+> increasing distance between the mobile device and the base station.
+This
+> change is also found to be exponential as opposed to linear.
+With this context
+> When we install a sensor to have a clear view of the pedestrian footpath
+> in front of it, we make sure that all the devices beyond a certain distance
+> will report similarly low signal strength.
+This threhold is idenfied using
+> the kmeans algorithm to find the natural break in the data.
+We have found that
+> this successfully isolates a farther stationary source of large number of
+> probe requests such as a phone shop or a restaurant next door, Bustops etc.
+> This doesn't work when the source of error is within the range of the
+> footfall.
+As shown in our examples 2,4.
+Here our methodology fails to provide
+> sufficient accuracy.

 4. P7 l21, how often does the recycling of sequence number occur, and how will this impact the reliability of your analysis?
 Please provide more details.

+> The recycling of the sequence number occurs every 4096 counts.
+From our
+> experiments we observed that a device staying next to device actively searching
+> recycles the sequence number 1-2 times in a 30 mins interval.
+On average
+> this is expected to be much less than this. when the device doesn't probe
+> as frequently.
+We have included more details regarding the cycling of sequence
+> numbers and have mentioned method to overcomet this as mentioned by other
+> reviewer.
+The change in implementing the method is estimated to be --% which
+> we found to be not significant in our context.

 5. P7 Section 3.3, please be more specific about the calibration process and the external source of information to be used here.

+> This section has been expanded to include more details.
+The calibration process
+> is adjusting the future counts based on a sample manual counts done at the
+> location.
+The external source of information used is the manual counts which is
+> collected outside the sensor

 6. P7 l45, the analysis in this research is based on one single sensor for each location; however, in reality, it is very common to estimate travel flows based